 When can I except to receive the document(s)?

-Any record that is readily available to the Municipal Clerk will be processed at the time of the request.
-We will make every effort to provide access as soon as it is requested.
-For records that are not immediately available, the Municipal Clerk has seven business days from the time it is received in the office which houses the document to provide the information requested, deny access, or inform the requestor of the additional time it will take to fulfill the request.
+Any record that is readily available to the Municipal Clerk will be processed at the time of the request and we make every effort to provide access as soon as possible.
+For records that are not immediately available, the Municipal Clerk has seven (7) business days to provide the requested documents, deny access, or inform the requestor of additional time it will take to fulfill the request.
+The business hours of this office at 8:30 am to 4:30 pm.
+Any request received after close of business day will be considered received the following business day.
+NJ OPRA law provides that Day One (1) is the day following the custodian's receipt of the request.
 If the request involves a large amount of information or the information is archived, both the requestor and Municipal Clerk will agree to an extension of time.

 What happens if my request is denied?

 If the Municipal Clerk denies the request, you may file a complaint with the Government Records Council (GRC) for relief.
 Please see "A Citizen's Guide to the Open Public Records Act" at the state's website for more information.

 The copy fee is .05¢ per page.
 At the discretion of the Municipal Clerk, a deposit or prepayment of fees may be required for voluminous requests or those received from anonymous requestors.
 Items such as audio or video tapes, maps, hearing transcripts, exhibits, drawings, etc. will be charged based upon the actual cost to the municipality for reproduction of such items.
 In addition, a special service charge may be assessed whenever an extraordinary expenditure of time and effort is required to fulfill a request because of the nature, format, manner of collation or volume of government records requested.
 The Municipal Clerk will inform the requestor in writing as to any special charges, necessary deposits or prepayments of fees.